 Never Run Out of Stock Again

 One major advantage of an in-office dispensing system is that you can set things up so that you never run out of a medication or supplement again.
-Automatic reordering means you won’t spend precious minutes recommending a supplement to a client only to find you’re out of stock.
+Clinic software that offers automatic reordering means you won’t spend precious minutes recommending a supplement to a client only to find you’re out of stock.
 Not only is this reassuring for you, it helps you and your staff build a better rapport and stronger supportive relationship with those you’re trying to help achieve their health goals.
 Where a client is struggling with health issues that could be improved by weight loss, this kind of system is invaluable as it helps you to ensure your clients follow the full treatment plan and enjoy significant results.

 Custom packaging and prescriptions provided in-office may also help improve adherence to antibiotics and other medications where generic packaging frequently includes too many pills, causing confusion, overuse, and problems with medication disposal and antibiotic resistance.